gifale95/BERG/source/models/model_cards/fmri-nsd_fsaverage-vit_b_32.rst

 The encoding models were trained on the Natural Scenes Dataset (NSD) (Allen et al., 2022), 7T fMRI responses of 8 subjects to 73k natural scenes coming from the COCO dataset (Lin et al., 2014).
-One encoding model was trained for each NSD subject, and for each of 23 ROIs overlaying visual cortex.
-For detailed information on these ROIs, and on how they were selected, refer to the NSD paper and data manual.
+One encoding model was trained for each NSD subject, and for each fMRI vertex.

 **Preprocessing.** The encoding models are trained on NSD's data prepared in FreeSurfer's fsaverage space, from the "betas_fithrf_GLMdenoise_RR" preprocessing version.
 Note that the NSD data were *z*-scored at each scan session, and as